syncfusion-content/maui-docs/MAUI/DataForm/Data-annotations.md

 ---
 layout: post
-title: Data annotations in Maui DataForm control | Syncfusion
+title: Data annotations in .NET MAUI DataForm(SfDataForm) control | Syncfusion
-description: Learn here all about Data annotations support in Syncfusion Maui DataForm (SfDataForm) control and more.
+description: Learn here all about Data annotations support in Syncfusion Maui DataForm (SfDataForm) control to handle the data.
-platform: Maui
+platform: maui
 control: SfDataForm
 documentation: UG
 ---

-# Data annotations in Maui DataForm (SfDataForm)
+# Data annotations in .NET MAUI DataForm (SfDataForm)

-The data form supports the following attribute, and these attributes can be accessible using `System.ComponentModel.DataAnnotation` assembly.
+The data form supports the following attribute to handle the data, and these attributes can be accessible using `System.ComponentModel.DataAnnotation` assembly.

 ## Display attribute